 - With their lossless compression, XVL files retain the same amount of data as an original CAD design, at a fraction of the file size.

-- You can easily view XVLs on different operating systems, web browsers, and programs with an XVL viewer.
+- XVLs can be easily viewed on different operating systems, web browsers, and programs with an XVL viewer.

 Disadvantages of XVL files.